activecm/rita-legacy/Readme.md

 Copy this API key to the **APIKey** field under **SafeBrowsing** in the configuration file.

+### Getting Started
+**Note: WORKING ON THIS SECTION**
+ * Will describe collecting logs, importing, and analyzing.
+ * Also planning on writing an entry in the wiki on setting up a tap/span port and collecting bro logs.

 ###Getting help
 Head over to OFTC and join #ocmdev for any questions you may have.
 Please remember that this is an open source project, the developers working in here